 When it comes to writing goals, we need not always think in lofty terms.
 Along with big goals such as “write a 70,000-word novel” or “complete five magazine submissions each week,” we can set simpler goals that are easier to achieve and less time-consuming than our longer term goals.
-In fact, some of these “small” goals take only a few minutes a day.
-Yet they can help us improve our craft, complete larger projects, boost our sales, and gain personal satisfaction.
+In fact, some of these “small” goals take only a few minutes a day and can lead to writing success as they can help us improve our craft, complete larger projects, boost our sales, and gain personal satisfaction.

 Sound good?
 Here are ideas to get you started.…